 - Grant monies must be used for the purpose for which funds were applied for and approved.

 - Organisations must agree to comply with the Archdiocesan Safeguarding Children and Young Adults Policy before grant awards will be distributed.

 - Organisations must complete and submit an Impact Report for active grants before applying for a new grant.

-- Applications must be emailed or postmarked by this date or will be considered in the next cycle, which will be in or around October of next year.
+- Applications must be emailed or postmarked before the specified closing date.
+Late applications will be considered in the next cycle.